Mississippi Export Railroad

 The Mississippi Export Railroad (MSE) is a 42-mile shortline railroad founded in 1922 which operates in the state of Mississippi from Pascagoula to Evanston.
 The company owns a North-South line between its two termini, along which it interchanges with Canadian National and CSX.
 MSE also connects to the NS in Mobile, AL, and Hattiesburg, MS and KCS in Jackson, MS, through haulage agreements.
-The MSE also has access to the Terminal Alabama State Docks and the Port of Pascagoula through reciprocal switch.
+The MSE also has access to the Terminal Alabama State Docks and the Port of Pascagoula through reciprocal switch with its subsidiary Alabama Export Railroad.

 History

 Moss Point & Pascagoula Railroad (1894 - 1922)

 The company traces its roots to the Moss Point & Pascagoula Railroad, which was formed in 1894 and began operating between its namesake cities the next year.
 Initially a very small railroad with only four miles of track, it grew significantly starting in 1902 when it was purchased by the owner of a sawmill in Moss Point.
 The railroad gained an additional 38 miles of tracks within the next year.

 The railroad was severely impacted by a hurricane in 1906, declaring bankruptcy 3 years later.
 In 1912, the railroad was purchased by new owners, who extended the line to connect to their lumbermill in Vinegar Bend, Alabama.
 In 1915, they renamed the company the Alabama and Mississippi railroad, to reflect that it now extended to two states.
 During World War I, the company again struggled financially, and the owners filed with the Interstate Commerce Commission to abandon the entire line in 1920.
 As a result, the company was declared insolvent and entered receivership.